Admissions Information

 Admission into the lower-division courses is open to any student meeting ATU's admission requirements.
 Applications to ATU are available in the Office of Admissions (website listed above).
 Original transcripts are to be mailed to Office of Admissions and a copy to the Nursing Department.
 See the Arkansas Tech University Catalog for additional information.

 Admission to the upper-division nursing courses is competitive and subject to approval by the Nursing Department's Admission and Progression Committee.
 The Admission and Progression Committee reviews the applicant's record and makes recommendations regarding the student's admission into the Nursing Program.
-Students are considered for admission during the semester preceding the semester in which they plan to enter the nursing courses.
-All transcripts and credentials must be submitted to the Department of Nursing by March 1st for students applying for admission to Upper Division Nursing for the fall semester or October 1st for the spring semester.
+All transcripts and ATI TEAS scores must be submitted to the Department of Nursing by March 1st for students applying for admission to Upper Division Nursing for the fall semester or October 1st for the spring semester.
 Students applying after these dates will be considered as space and resources permit.
 Students will be assisted through this process by their academic advisor.
 NOTE: If not currently enrolled at ATU, an Admissions application must be completed (website listed above).

 MINIMUM REQUIREMENTS - also see Arkansas Tech University Catalog